 Earlier in the year, we wrote about one of the most difficult aspects of marketing: being a modern marketer means dealing with the constant pressure to produce a huge amount of content to support the customer experience.

 To most brands, the customer experience typically means personalized communication driven by customer data.
 If you’re a content professional, you’ve heard that before and you’re probably screaming at the screen “but with what content?!?!”

 The most pressing need for organizations who have to compete based on customer experience is to scale content production.
 But of course, this is hard!
 Personalization requires more than just loads of data.
 It requires a new way of working that centers DAM workflows.

 For example, in the most recent Forrester Wave™ Report of Digital Asset Management (DAM) for Customer Experience, 83% of digital retail professionals cite organizational silos as a challenge when executing a digital strategy.

 Forrester reiterated this theme in separate research on personalization:

 Layer in resource constraints and organizational silos — since personalization can manifest in marketing, service, sales, product, and other types of experiences — and it’s no wonder personalization is a challenge.

 – Forrester, Use Personalization to Drive Loyalty and Customer Obsession

-That’s why at our 2020 user conference, Sync!, one of the highest attended sessions was all about Content Operations, led by Robert Rose.
-One of Robert’s key points was that a DAM can serve as the backbone of a content operations strategy that supports your wider customer experience efforts.
+Robert Rose, a content operations expert and advocate, frequently mentions key points on how DAM can serve as the backbone of a content operations strategy that supports your wider customer experience efforts.